-- Positive comments and gold highlighter on their work to show what they have done well. - A visit to the Assistant Principals, the Deputy Principal or the Principal - presentation of a certificate in the 'shine' assembly i) - stickers to reinforce positive behaviour
+- f) Positive comments and gold highlighter on their work to show what they have done well - g) A visit to the Assistant Principals, the Deputy Principal or the Principal - h) Presentation of a certificate in the 'shine' assembly

-- k) favorable comments on the pupil's annual report - I) a comment, phone call or Class Dojo message to parents
+- i) Stickers to reinforce positive behaviour - j) Favorable comments on the pupil's annual report - k) A comment, phone call or Class Dojo message to parents

-11. Unacceptable behaviour
+11. Unacceptable Behaviour

 - 11.1 Unacceptable behaviour disrupts teaching and the learning of others.
 Deliberate unkindness, refusal, persistent calling out, disobedience, disrespect and insolence are unacceptable.
 Any incident of racism or homophobic language is unacceptable and will be investigated by staff and recorded in the equality logbook located in the head teacher's office, in addition to recording on Arbor.
-Any behaviour which does not follow our school rules will be given a warning each warning results in a different sanction: - a) Warning system: - b) Verbal reminder (1 warning) - c) Move to a different space in the room (2 warnings) - d) Miss 5 minutes of break (3 warnings - e) Miss 10 minutes of break (4 warnings) - f) 15 minutes withdrawal with the learning mentors (5 warnings) - g) SLT discussion and placed on report (6 warnings) - h) Withdrawal from classroom with learning mentors or the senior leadership team.
-(7 warnings) - 11.2 The above warnings are logged daily be the class teacher onto Arbor.
-Where children are violent towards staff or pupils, persistently refuse, verbally abusive to staff or children, effect the smooth running of the school and cause themselves or other to become unsafe this will go beyond the warning system and a more serious sanction will be put in place from reflection time, withdrawal from usual classroom activity or exclusion.
+Any behaviour which does not follow our school rules will be given a warning each warning results in a different sanction: - a) Warning system: - b) Verbal reminder (1 warning) - c) Move to a different space in the room (2 warnings) - d) Miss 5 minutes of break (3 warnings) - e) Miss 10 minutes of break (4 warnings) - f) 15 minutes in another class (5 warnings) - g) 15 minute withdrawal (6 warnings) - h) Withdrawal from classroom with learning mentors or the senior leadership team.
+(7 warnings) - 11.2 The above warnings are tracked in class through a visual display, which is seperate to the praise system.
+Children are then able to see which warning they are on, and what the consequence of that warning is.
+This is consistent across school.

+11.3 Warnings are logged daily by the class teacher onto Arbor, Where children are violent towards staff or pupils, persistently refuse, verbally abusive to staff or children, effect the smooth running of the school and cause themselves or others to become unsafe, this will go beyond the warning system and a more serious sanction will be put in place from reflection time, withdrawal from usual classroom activity or suspension.

-12. Withdrawal from school activities
+12. Withdrawal from School Activities

 - 12.1 The Principal or a member of the senior leadership team will decide whether a pupil should be withdrawn from participation in any school visits, events or extra-curricular activities.
-It should be brought to the attention of the assistant principal that year group if there are pupils who are demonstrating unacceptable behaviour and being considered for exclusion from visits, events or rewards.
-The assistant principal will then consult with the Principal or deputy principal as to whether a pupil should be withdrawn. - 12.2 All unacceptable behaviour should be recorded on Arbor by teaching assistants, teachers, learning mentors, assistant principal, deputy principal and principal.
-This record is used to analyse behaviour patterns and is also used as evidence during discussions with parents. - 12.3 All accounts are also recorded in the behaviour book when conversations have taken place after warnings, or an incident has happened, and these accounts are used to make an informed decision on the sanctions/outcomes required based on what has happened.

-All behaviour logs are monitored by the learning mentors and the senior leadership team and patterns of children, places, times of day are addressed to see if each week we can put any measure in place to support the children and prevent further warnings.
+It should be brought to the attention of the assistant principal for that year group if there are pupils who are demonstrating unacceptable behaviour and being considered for exclusion from visits, events or rewards.
+The assistant principal will then consult with the Principal or deputy principal as to whether a pupil should be withdrawn. - All unacceptable behaviour should be recorded on Arbor by teaching assistants, teachers, learning mentors, or a member of the senior leadership team.
+This record is used to analyse behaviour patterns and is also used as evidence during discussions with parents. - 12.3 All accounts are also investigated, and logged on Arbor, after an incident has happened, and these accounts are used to make an informed decision on the sanctions/outcomes required based on what has happened. - 12.4 All behaviour logs are monitored by the learning mentors and the senior leadership team and patterns of children, places, times of day are addressed to see if each week we can put any measure in place to support the children and prevent further warnings.